Organization Memberships

 Does the admin use a seat?

 Yes.
-The admin is stored as an active organization member and counts toward the seat total.
+The admin is an active organization member and counts toward the seat total.

-Can I accept an invite with a different email than the one that was invited?
+Can I accept an invitation with a different email than the one that was invited?

 No. The acceptance flow checks the invited email address directly.

-No. If you already have a paid personal plan, Corbis schedules it to cancel at the end of the current billing period.
+No. If you already have a paid personal plan, Corbis schedules it to cancel at the end of the current billing period after you confirm joining.

 What if my personal plan is better than the organization plan?